Thre4dripper/Hashnode-Blogs/cm8hwvikr000t09jv989rglmo.md

 ### **1\.
 Setup**

-* Generates required secret files inside the workflow (such as `google-services.json` for Firebase).
+* Generates required secret files inside the workflow (such as `google-services.json` for Firebase) and (`keystore.jks` for keystore for signing release version of application).

 ### **2\.
 Build**

+* Prepares the release keystore and its secrets in the current session.

 * Compiles and builds the APK using Gradle.

-* We use the **debug** version in this example, but you can configure it to generate a **release** version as well.

 ### **3\.
 Create Release**